Please review previous LLs as necessary for both content and if necessary the screenshot and submission instructions in LL2.

-Please understand the distinction between a command, option and argument noting options and arguments are also referenced in the text as parameters.
+Please understand the distinction between a command, option and argument noting options and arguments are also referenced in the text as parameters (i.e. they vary according to context/need).
 This understanding is absolutely necessary for both your reading comprehension but also to communicate to me and your classmates.
 Linux has predefined commands and options.
 A command invokes or executes a program (e.g. ls, pwd, etc.).
 Commands may have predefined options to further define the functionality of the command and options are prefaced by a hyphen or minus sign to communicate this to the OS (e.g. in the command “ls -l”, the “-l” option directs the ls command to display a long listing).
 Arguments are user supplied and will contain items not pre-identified by Linux.
 As an example, below I will ask you to create directories with your name and of course Linux had no way to know you would be creating a directory with your name.

 Files and Processes Introduction (very basic introduction)

 Everything in Linux is either a process or a file.

 A process is an executing program identified by a unique PID (process identifier) and we will cover this later.

 A file is a collection of data and includes both files and directories however, note that Linux also treats other things (actually everything else such as input/output (I/O) devices) as files.
 This greatly simplifies the programming interface as we (and processes) interact with files, directories and devices in the same manner (i.e. writing to a file is the same as writing/outputting to a printer, the screen or even the network).
 Note Linux has a type command that will reveal a file’s type so while not required in this lab, please try the type command.